Kapeli/HighlightedWebView/README.md

 Project Goals:
 ==============
 * Avoid JavaScript.
-* Avoid blocking the main thread as much as possible
+* Avoid blocking the main thread as much as possible.